the Myodil Action Group e-petition

 years).
 In the adverse reactions section to include severe

 extremities and elevations in the white blood count and the protein count of

 the cerebro spinal fluid and instances of lipoid granuleomas obstruction of

-the ventricular system and venis intravation producing
+the ventricular system and venis intravation producing pulmonary

-contrained in patients with hypersensitivity to Iodine or its compounds.
+patients with hypersensitivity to Iodine or its compounds.
 In

-precautions section diagnostic tests of thyroid
+precautions section diagnostic tests of thyroid function involving Iodine

-ii, from the memo and letter to FDA there appears to be no mention of the
+from the memo and letter to FDA there appears to be no mention of the

 adverse findings of the animal studies done by Hazelton Laboratories

 relevant to the poor safety performance of Pantopaque I, the approved

 product.
-Therefore the FDA were never informed
+Therefore the FDA were never informed of the animal toxicity

-two patients at Holy Family Hospital, Atlanta, GA, developed Cerebral Adema,
+patients at Holy Family Hospital, Atlanta, GA, developed Cerebral Adema,

-Focal and Grandmal seizures, Hypotension, loss of bowl/bladder
+Focal and Grandmal seizures, Hypotension, loss of bowl/bladder control and

 1977, Alcon purchased Lafayette.

-a Dr. Henry L. Fefer article, "Arachnoiditis Risk after Pantopaque
+Henry L. Fefer article, "Arachnoiditis Risk after Pantopaque Myerlography,"

 regarding Pantopaque versus Amipaque used in monkeys which outlined